cinemascience/cinema_components/readme.md

 ## LineChart
 LineChart is a component for viewing aggregate function as multiple lines in a chart.
 ### Usage
-The aggregate functions will be shown as lines and every line is selectable with the checkboxes.
-X-axis can be changed by using the drop-down menu on the bottom.
+The aggregate functions will be shown as lines and every line is selectable using the checkboxes.
+The X-axis can be changed by using the drop-down menu on the bottom.
 Selections can be made by using the dragging motion, while holding the left mouse button down.
 ### Events
 - **'selectionchanged'** Triggered when a dragging gesture was successful and selected a range of values.
 Called with the start and end date, as well as the used dimension.
 - **'xchanged'** Triggered when the x-axis is changed.
 Called with the new dimension.a
 ### Structure
 In the container is a div classed '.mainContainer'.
 The mainContainer contains a div for lists of checkboxes(.tableContainer), the plot(.lineChart) and the dropdown menu for the x-axis(.dimensionSelect.x).

-The tableContainer contains two tables containing the group checkboxes(.lineSelect .yGroup) and the single checkboxes(lineSelect y)
+The tableContainer contains two tables containing the group checkboxes(.lineSelect .yGroup) and the single checkboxes(.lineSelect .y)

 The linechart consists of an svg plane.
 ### Fields